 For Non-Network Benefits you must obtain prior authorization from the Claims Administrator as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).

-For non-Network Benefits, if you don't obtain prior authorization from the Claims Administrator, as required, Benefits will be reduced to 50% of Eligible Expenses.
+If you don't obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.